grafana/grafana-infinity-datasource/docs/sources/json.md

 ![image](https://user-images.githubusercontent.com/153843/108415716-cdf9f900-7225-11eb-8e0d-5d767104a080.png#center)

-In the above example, we are visualizing a json data without time field.
-Our JSON has only two fields aka `country` and `population`.
-So we asked the plugin to add a dummy time field to the data so that we can visualize them in any of the grafana's stock panel.
-If you closely look at the image above, you can see we specified 'format' as **timeseries**.
+In the example above, we are visualizing JSON data without time field.
+Our JSON has only two fields aka `country` and `population`, so we asked the plugin to add a dummy time field to the data so that we can visualize them in any of the Grafana's stock panels.
+If you look closely at the image above, you can see we specified 'format' as **timeseries**.

-For reference, JSON data from the URL is given below
+For reference, JSON data from the URL is given below:

 ```json
 [